JoshuaChick/MemoryGain/README.md

 MemoryGain is a flashcards app that aims to apply various algorithms to aid human learning, with a focus on machine learning.

 # TO INSTALL
 Go to https://joshuachick.github.io/MemoryGain/ and click download.
+After going through the installation process you will have a desktop and start menu shortcut you can use to launch the app.

 # TO RUN